-The annual membership fee is £425 plus a single enrolment fee for new members of £130.
+The annual membership fee is £480 plus a single enrolment fee for new members of £150.
 Full members are entitled to appear in the online (and password-protected) Directory of Members together with their contact details.
 It is perhaps one of the most significant advantages of belonging to the Association, that faced with a problem involving another jurisdiction, you will have the telephone and fax number of a fellow member practising in that jurisdiction – often someone you will have met and spoken to in the course of one of the Association’s conferences.
 As a member you will also have unlimited and unrestricted access to the other professional and library information on the private pages of our website, which are also password-protected.
-Members are entitled to an annual certificate of membership and the Itpa pocket diary and to receive the Topic articles each week.
+Members are entitled to an annual certificate of membership, the Itpa pocket diary and to receive the Topic articles each week.

 Students and Trainees

 We have three conferences a year – with talks and discussion sessions and opportunities to mix and mingle over coffees, teas, drinks and lunches.

 The general pattern of our conferences is that the speakers deliver their talks in the morning, and in the afternoon are discussion sessions when members have the opportunity to address questions to the speakers and explore their topics in more detail.